 BusyCal has long been respected for its solid support for syncing with iCloud, Google Calendar, Office 365 and Exchange, and other CalDAV servers like Fruux, Kerio and Zimbra.
 This includes the ability to share calendars, schedule meetings, and view the availability of others.

-- Improved recovery handling of network failures for Google Calendar
+- Improved recovery from network failures for Exchange accounts

 - Ongoing stability improvements